johnosbb/CeaiveEditor/sentence_structure.md

 - The mobile phone __that is on the counter top__ belongs to Andrès. - The subaordinate clause answers the question __that?__
 - The moment __when the car crashed__ was terrifying! - This adjective clause gives more information about ‘the moment’.

+__Restrictive Relative Clause__:

+- A restrictive relative clause provides essential information about the noun it modifies.
+Without the restrictive relative clause, the sentence's meaning would be significantly altered or incomplete.
+Restrictive relative clauses are not set off by commas.

+- The book _that I borrowed from the library__ is excellent.

+In this example, the restrictive relative clause "that I borrowed from the library" specifies which book is being referred to.
+It is essential information because it distinguishes the specific book from others.
+Removing the restrictive clause would leave the sentence vague and incomplete.

+__Non-Restrictive Relative Clause__:

+- A non-restrictive relative clause provides additional, non-essential information about the noun it modifies.
+The sentence's core meaning remains intact even if the non-restrictive relative clause is removed.
+Non-restrictive relative clauses are set off by commas.

+- The car, __which is parked in front of the house__, belongs to my friend.

+In this example, the non-restrictive relative clause "which is parked in front of the house" provides additional information about the car but is not necessary to identify which car is being referred to.
+The sentence still conveys the main idea, even without the non-restrictive clause.

 ##### Adverbial Clauses